aj-r/RiotNet/README.md

 Pros:

 - Automatically re-sends your request after the required amount of time passes.
-- Suspends future requests until that time passes, so you don't need to worry about getting soft banned by accident.
+- Suspends future requests until that time passes, so you should never get soft banned by Riot (unless you try really hard).
 - Throttled requests are placed in a queue, so they will be sent in the order you created them.
 - It accounts for all types of rate limits.